Faculty: Professors Brenner and Troxel (chair); Assistant Professor Hutton

-The Department offers a Ph.D. concentrating in Bible studies and ancient Semitic languages.
-It also offers an M.A. in three tracks: (1) Hebrew Bible; (2) Hebrew Bible and Greek (in conjunction with the classics department); and (3) Hebrew literature (including all periods with specialization in one).
+The Department offers a Ph.D. in Hebrew and Semitic studies, concentrating in Bible studies and ancient Semitic languages.
+It also offers an M.A. in Hebrew and Semitic studies with two tracks: (1) Hebrew Bible; and (2) Hebrew Bible and Greek (in conjunction with the Department of Classics).

 Admission is based on the applicant's accomplishments in undergraduate and previous graduate studies.
 The application deadline for the fall term is August 1, but to be a candidate for a fellowship, one must apply by January 15.
 Application materials include the following: application for admission; reasons for graduate study; three letters of recommendation; Graduate Record Exam (GRE) scores; TOEFL or IELTS score as required by the Graduate School; two sets of official transcripts from universities and colleges previously attended; and a optional writing sample.